jbcodeforce/yarfba/docs/serverless/apigtw.md

 API Gateway uses selection expressions as a way to evaluate the request and response context and produce a key.

-After the connection is established, your client's JSON messages can be routed to invoke a specific backend service based on message content.
+After the connection is established, the client's JSON messages can be routed to invoke a specific backend service based on message content.
 When a client sends a message over its WebSocket connection, this results in a route request to the WebSocket API.
 The request will be matched to the route with the corresponding route key in API Gateway.

 ### API access